qserena/06-custom-hooks-use-toggle/README.md

-# Custom Hooks Use Toggle
+# Custom Hook Use Toggle

 ## Description
-A custom hook **useToggle** is created to achieve the same behavior as the React component Toggle in repository [04-headless-toggle-component](https://github.com/qserena/04-headless-toggle-component)
+A custom hook **useToggle** is created to achieve the same behavior as the React component Toggle in repository [04-headless-toggle-component](https://github.com/qserena/04-headless-toggle-component).

+useToggle uses another custom hook called **useEffectOnUpdate**, which is also contained in this repo.

 **useToggle custom hook:**
 ```